 If your insurer has already rejected your claim, we offer a free second opinion.
 Many of our TPD team previously worked for national insurance companies, so we know the strategies to get your rejection overturned—and your TPD benefits paid out sooner.

 Call us today to find out if you have a claim.
-Our lawyers are always available to discuss your claim.
+Our lawyers are always available to discuss your situation.

 Learn more about usUse our online claim checker to instantly find out if you have a claim.
 Alternatively, just give us a ring — our expert lawyers are always ready to answer your questions.